 Goldendoodle puppies are one of the most playful and lovable dog breeds you can find.
 They usually have a gentle character, are affectionate and cheerful.
 This is a popular breed that can make an ideal family pet.
 Before getting any dog, however, most people take a lot into consideration.

 If you plan to get a Goldendoodle puppy for the first time you might ask yourself how to house train it efficiently.
 When it comes to potty training, this process can be time-consuming and frustrating.
 All new owners of a Goldendoodle have to realize that understanding your puppy is the first step of training.
 How effective your potty training will be will depend on factors such as living conditions, age, and size.
-In general, training a puppy requires positive reinforcement, consistency, and patience which is all true when training a Goldendoodle.
+In general, training young puppies requires positive reinforcement for good behavior, consistency, and patience which is all true when training Goldendoodle family members.

 Despite the difficulties, this is still something that you will be able to accomplish with your pet in time.
 Below, we have outlined a step-by-step guide to potty training a Goldendoodle puppy.
 This guide will help you become confident and ready for the task ahead.

 While potty training a puppy is never truly easy, there are many, many steps that can each take away a little bit of the difficulty.
 Even with all the tips and tricks in the world, you will still have a considerable amount of work and time to get your Goldendoodle fully housebroken.
 In the end, how well both you and the new puppy do will boil down to patience and consistency on your end.
 If you are ready to undergo this task, below is a complete list of steps to potty training your new Doodle.

 - Step 1: Feed and water your puppy on a schedule.
 Go outside immediately after for a potty break.

 - Step 2: Restrict your puppy to one or two rooms, preferably where you or the family are.
 You must not let the puppy learn that sneaking off to another room is the alternative to controlling elimination.